IGME-202-2221/project-2-lpl6448/README.md

 #### Steering Behaviors

 - Behaviors
-   - Wander around the map.
+   - Wander around the map
-   - Flee from snowmen within a certain radius
    - Stay within the workshop bounds
+   - Separate from nearby agents
 - Obstacles - Stations (other than the chosen station)
-- Separation - Elves, Snowmen
+- Predictive/Custom Separation - Elves, Snowmen

 #### State Transistions

+- Initial state
-- When this elf delivers a part/toy to a station
+- When this elf completes a task and cannot find a new task
-- When this elf is no longer frozen

 ### Walking to Task